briceashburn/weather-app/README.md

 - **Response data logging in middleware for debugging and monitoring**
 - Beautiful frontend interface
 - Comprehensive health monitoring
-- Ready for weather API integration
+- Ready for custom API integration and feature development